briang123/chrome-extension-boilerplate/prompt.md

 **Accessibility Features** - Helps users with disabilities and improves usability for everyone (highly recommended for inclusivity)

+**Standalone Website:**

+- **Include Website** - A dedicated website helps with SEO, brand visibility, trust building, and provides support/documentation
+- **Website Features** (if website is selected):
+  - **Pricing Section** - Defaults to true if pricing model selected (recommended for monetized extensions)
+  - **Testimonials Section** - Defaults to true (great for building trust and social proof)
+  - **Authentication Features** - Defaults to true if authentication selected (recommended for user accounts)

 **Smart Validation:**

 - Database is automatically required when authentication or pricing features are selected
 - Clear warnings and error messages guide users to valid configurations
 - Firebase is suggested as default database for easy setup
+- Website features default intelligently based on previous selections

 #### 3. 🔐 Comprehensive Authentication System